The author is an online writer and cooking-enthusiast who loves to share recipes with readers.

 - Freezable Storage Container for End Product

-- Decarbing: Important first step, that fully activates the THC in your material making it readily psychoactive.
+- Decarbing: an important first step, that fully activates the THC in your material making it readily psychoactive.
 Decarboxylation is simply “a chemical reaction that removes a carboxyl group and releases carbon dioxide (CO2)” [wiki].
-Place ground plant matter on cookie sheet bake @ 240° F for 50 minutes.
+Place ground plant matter on a cookie sheet.
+Bake @ 240° F for 50 minutes.

-- Pick your Oil .
+- Pick your oil.
 The higher the fat content in your oil, the better it will absorb the cannabinoids of your herb.
-I suggest Coconut oil as it is very high in healthy fats, has a mild taste, can be eaten "raw", applied as a moisturizer over body, (I use mine as lip gloss), and is a healthy alternative all in all.
+I suggest Coconut oil as it is very high in healthy fats, has a mild taste, can be eaten "raw", applied as a moisturizer over the body, (I use mine as lip gloss), and is a healthy alternative all in all.

-- Mix decarbed matter with coconut oil, inside of mason jar.
+- Mix decarbed matter with coconut oil, inside of a mason jar.

-- Fill crock-pot halfway with water.
-Turn on high until water boils, then turn to Med or low for most of duration, switching back to high and bringing to boil every so often(especially when refilling evaporated water)
+- Fill crock pot halfway with water.
+Turn on high until the water boils, then turn to Med or low for most of the duration, switching back to high and bringing to boil every so often(especially when refilling evaporated water)

 - Put mason jar in simmering crock-pot, Burp mason jar every hour, swirl and shake inside contents once an hour as well.